Employee and Non-employee Travel Allowances

 - In cases where the cost of visas largely exceeds the allowance, the participant may be reimbursed for such expenses upon submission of a claim accompanied by original receipts.

-2. All-inclusive per diem allowances - Policy Section 14.1
+3. All-inclusive per diem allowances - Policy Sub-section 14.1

-The all-inclusive per-diem allowance is designed to facilitate travel and cover expenses for accommodations, meals, local taxis, laundry, local telephone calls, and gratuities.
+The all-inclusive per-diem allowance is designed to facilitate travel and cover expenses for accommodation, meals, laundry, local telephone calls, and gratuities.

 The all-inclusive per diem allowance for Canada includes the harmonized sales tax (HST).
 As such, contractors working in Canada must not claim HST on top of the allowance for Canada provided in the table below.